I’ve consulted full-time for 20 years, working alongside clients in technology, finance, healthcare, the social sector, and government.

 - A typical project involves sequencing activities into a structure that helps you meet your objective, with room for learning along the way.

-Brian’s consulting story
+Brian’s consulting story (short version)

+I was born at a very young age.
+(Skipping ahead a bit.)
 After college I got a systems analyst job and enjoyed that for a few years.
-I then went back to school for a Master of Science from the University of Michigan School of Information.
-During grad school, I started doing project-based work and consulting, and I haven’t looked back.
+I went back to school for a Master of Science from the University of Michigan School of Information.

 This consulting practice has been one long ‘apprenticeship to the truth’, as Emerson put it.
 The school of hard knocks.
 I try many different approaches.
 I discard the ones that don’t work.
 I keep and refine the ones that do.
 All this in order to get the most meaningful and durable results for my clients.
-The most recent decade of this effort is documented on this very website.
+The most recent decade of this effort is documented on this website.

 Training & certification